-- 2.2.1 Identification of Assessment Area and Noise Sensitive Receivers - (a) The Applicant shall propose the assessment area for agreement of the Director before commencing the assessment.
-The assessment area for the construction noise impact assessment shall generally include areas within 300 metres from the boundary of the Project and the works of the Project. - (b) The Applicant shall identify all existing NSRs in the assessment area and select assessment points to represent identified NSRs for carrying out quantitative construction noise impact assessment described below. - (c) The assessment points shall be confirmed with the Director prior to the commencement of the quantitative construction noise impact assessment and may be varied subject to the best and latest information available during the course of the EIA study. - (d) A map showing the location and description such as name of building, use, and floor of each and every selected assessment point shall be given.
+- (a) The Applicant shall propose the assessment area for agreement of the Director before commencing the assessment.
+The assessment area for the construction noise impact assessment shall generally include areas within 300 metres from the boundary of the Project and the works of the Project. - (b) The Applicant shall identify all NSRs in the assessment area in accordance with Annex 13 of the TM and select assessment points to represent identified NSRs for carrying out construction noise impact assessment described below. - (c) The assessment points shall be confirmed with the Director prior to the commencement of the construction noise impact assessment and may be varied subject to the best and latest information available during the course of the EIA study. - (d) A map showing the location and description such as name of building, use, and floor of each and every selected assessment point shall be given.
 Photographs of existing NSRs shall be appended to the EIA report.